superfly/docs/networking/private-networking.html.md

 When deploying a Fly Machine, we overwrite `/etc/resolv.conf` to point the DNS server to `fdaa::3`.
 Since this is the default configuration we set up for Machines on Fly.io, you probably don't need to do anything special to make this work.

-In uncommon circumstances, such as having an unusual filesystem layout, or using a networking stack that needs the nameserver explicitly indicated, you may need to point your application to the Fly.io DNS yourself.
+In uncommon circumstances, such as having an unusual file system layout, or using a networking stack that needs the nameserver explicitly indicated, you may need to point your application to the Fly.io DNS yourself.
 It's easy: from any Fly Machine, the nameserver is always at `fdaa::3`.

 ## 6PN addresses in detail

-For the vast majority of users, connecting to other Machines via the `.internal` DNS will be the most convenient and accessible way to connect their Fly Apps and Machines.
-Still, some users may need more precise control over their networking than the `.internal` DNS will be able to give them.
-There is a structure to 6PN addresses, which such users might exploit in their designs.
-Technically, rather than a single address, each Fly Machine is assigned a `/112` 6PN subnet, which is structured as follows:
+In most cases, connecting to other Machines via the `.internal` DNS is the most convenient and accessible way to connect your Fly Apps and Machines.
+But in rare cases you may need more complicated routing than the `.internal` DNS gives you.
+In this cases, you might be able to take advantage of the structure of 6PN addresses in your App's design.
+Rather than a single address, each Fly Machine is assigned a `/112` 6PN subnet, which is structured as follows:

 | fdaa    | 16 bits | ULA prefix             |
 | ------- | ------- | ---------------------- |